Gigi Hadid poses in bright colored Missoni FW18 collection

 3. Mainstream: These consumers follow along with major styles and products once they’ve reached peak popularity and engage more passively in fashion.

-Heuritech’s market insights platform, demonstrating a trendy segmentation
+Heuritech’s platform, demonstrating a edgy segmentation

 Applying our image recognition technology to social media images